sedab/PathCNN/Readme.md

 * `--root_dir`: path to your sorted tiles Data directory .../dataTilesSorted/ (format="<ROOT_PATH><CANCER_TYPE>TilesSorted/")

 * `--tile_dict_path`: path to your Tile dictinory path (format="<ROOT_PATH><CANCER_TYPE>_FileMappingDict.p")

+* `--step_freq`: how often to save the results and the checkpoints (default=100000000; won't save any steps, as this number set very high)

 ### 5. Test model: